food-truck/core-fe-project/README.md

 For each module, it contains **1 state** and **some actions**, to handle business logic.

-No matter sync or async, every action is automatically wrapped as saga generator.

 To extend module features, modules can also implement its own lifecycle actions, like onEnter/onDestroy/onActive etc.

 ## Advanced Features